ruslo/hunter/docs/user-guides/hunter-user/github-cache-server.rst

   > brew install ruby

-Login with account with which you've registered repository for CI.
+Login with account with which you have registered repository for CI.
 In my case it's my personal account ``ruslo``:

 .. image:: images/travis-owner.png